“We don’t stop playing because we grow old. We grow old because we stop playing.”

 The trouble is, most of us put fun at the bottom of the list.
 We hold it off until the work is done or the to-dos are cleared, which they never are.

-Real fun isn’t curated or performed, but felt.
-When we let a bit of silliness, surprise or spontaneity in, our energy and creativity follow.
-So does the version of us that feels wide open to life again.
+Real fun isn't curated or performed, but felt.
+A bit of silliness, surprise or spontaneity – and your energy shifts, your creativity follows, and the version of you that feels wide open to life comes back.
+We've forgotten that purposeless pleasure is the point.

-…is pleasure you feel in your body, not just your mind.
-Running about and dancing fire up your whole system in ways screens never will – you feel properly alive again!
+Embodied joy is pleasure you feel in your body, not just your mind.
+Physical play – like movement and dance – fire up your nervous system in ways that screens and passive entertainment can’t come close to.

 Inside the body